spud-game-engine/spud-slices/README.md

 * Include just parts you are using:
   `include {Polygon, Circle, version} from 'spud-slices'`

-Should you need support for more than just recent browsers, you could use the name `spud-slices-es3` instead
+Should you need support for more than just recent browsers, you could use the es3 file instead.
+(I actually have no idea how to do this.
+If you need to know, the file is at `dist/es3/lib/spudslices.ts`)

 ## Documentation